Dyang0/HackTheBox-Training-Overview/README.md

 # HackTheBox-Training
-Use of the HackTheBox platform to learn about techniques and tools used in the cybersecurity field
+Use of the HackTheBox platform to apply techniques and tools used in the cybersecurity field

 https://www.hackthebox.com/